StokastX/NexusBVH/README.md

 ## BVH Construction Benchmark

 All times are in milliseconds and represent kernel execution times measured on the CPU side.
-Benchmarked on a **Ryzen 7 5700X, RTX 3070 8 Go.**
+Benchmarked on an **Intel Core i9-14900K, RTX 4080 SUPER.**

 BVH2 refers to the H-PLOC kernel with a search radius of 8.
 Radix sort is performed using 32-bit Morton codes.
 When using 64-bit Morton codes, sorting time is approximately **3x slower**.